-Simsbury CT is a cute small town with a lot of options to keep you busy for the day.
+Simsbury CT is a cute small town perfect for a day trip from New York City or anywhere in New York State.
 They are celebrating their 350th Birthday so its a great time to visit.
 It’s located about 1.5 hrs from Albany, NY and a little over 2 hours from NYC.

 Curtis Park is wonderful and offers a variety of activites.
 We loved the shaded bike trail, the beautiful river and flower bridge.
 My husband and I enjoyed the Art Walk, and the kids did too even though they though it was a bit freaky how real they looked.
 We didn’t have a chance to check out the walking trails or kayak but plan to go back

 Start your morning off with a Bike ride or Walk on the Bike/walking trail around Curtis Park.
 We parked at a post where there was a crosswalk to make it easier to cross the road with kids and bikes.
 The google map link is here. .
 If your using something else it was the corner of Jim Gallagher Way and Iron Horse Blvd.

 Across the street from the parking lot is the Bike trail.
 Take a left and head down the trail and continue right down the trail when it breaks from the street.
 If you continue down about .6 miles you will come to where you can see the stream on the right side and there’s a bench.
 In front of the bench is a small steep path down to the stream.
 There’s nice views and lots of frogs.
 There’s also another steep path down maybe 10 yards a head and there’s a rope tied to a swing that I assume is set up to allow people to swing into the stream.
 We didn’t use the rope.

 Along the route there are several trails you can choose to park your bikes if needed and walk down.
 There’s also a play ground that you could stop for a break at or You can stop along the main road where there’s signs that are park of the reading trail.